born2net/mediaArduino/README.md

 Another sample application included in the Linux OS image is a web application that allows anyone to develop a Javascript based UI to send events directly to the SignagePlayer gateway and to the Arduino.

 With the API anyone can develop any solution to send commands from a mobile phone and be able to control an internal LAN Arduino without having to worry about configuring a firewall or port mapping.
 Because the SignagePlayer LAN server allows for the secure pass through into your LAN.

+You will find the application under /root/www/web_api.html and /root/www/web_api.js

 What's next
 ---------------------------------------